paypal-examples/ideal/README.md

-# Paying with iDEAL or Paypal
+# Paying with iDEAL

-This integration uses the [Paypal Radio Buttons](https://developer.paypal.com/docs/checkout/integration-features/mark-flow/) to accept iDEAL payments
+🚧 Under Construction 🚧

-⚠️🚧 **Under Construction - Not production-ready** 🚧 ⚠️
+This integration uses the JavaScript SDK to accept iDEAL payments